samoliverschumacher/machinelearningprojects/EEG_microsleepdetector/readme.md

+A project for a "Microsleep detector", which I've blogged about in detail: https://samoliverschumacher.github.io/website/post/eeg_eda/

 *Produce a detector that distinguisihes when a car’s driver has eyes closed.
 This detector will connect to an autopilot system for the car temporarily until driver regains control, otherwise safely brings the car to a halt on the side of the road.
 Detector will have access to EEG signals connected to drivers head.*

 All .m files are here to run each of the .m files ending in "script.m";